chuwy/ucm.nvim/README.md

 $ ucm --port 6783 --token local_ucm
 ```

+This plugin works with ucm M5d and later.

 ## Usage

-This plugin exposes two [Telescope](https://github.com/nvim-telescope/telescope.nvim) pickers:
+This plugin exposes three [Telescope](https://github.com/nvim-telescope/telescope.nvim) pickers:

+- `:Telescope ucm projects` - this is the first picker you need to use, it allows you to specify a project and a branch.
+The will be saved for later, but bear in mind that your ucm might have a different opinion on a chosed project/branch pair
 - `:Telescope ucm list` - here you can navigate Unison namespaces like it's a usual filesystem
 - `:Telescope ucm find` - allows you to find terms and types by name as you type

-Both pickers insert an entity to edit if you press Return.
+Two latter pickers insert an entity to edit if you press Return.

-It is recommended to invoke `list` first, because it help `ucm.nvim` to find out what project you're working with.
-All subsequent `find`s will be working within the project/branch you've selected with `list`.

 ## FAQ